Countries·9 min read

 U.S. content ruleProducts with 20% or more U.S.-origin contentPartial exemption (line split required)

 If your goods qualified under one of these exceptions, the IEEPA surcharge either did not apply or applied at a reduced level.
-Taiwan had no trade-agreement-based exemption comparable to USMCA.
+Taiwan had no trade-agreement-based exemption comparable to USMCA during the IEEPA reciprocal program.

 What This Means for Your Refund